nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

     <i>Figure 2: UML diagram for the parser component</i>
 </p>

-It must be noted that not all the existing parser commands are included in this sequence diagram for parsing, namely the mark, unmark and edit commands.
-This is because they have a similar sequence diagram as the functions parseAdd and parseLendBorrow.
-The only difference is the condition, with the loop happening one, one and four time(s) respectively.
+It must be noted that not all the existing parser commands are included in this sequence diagram for parsing as other commands have a similar sequence diagram as the commands `exit` and
+`parseLendBorrow`.
+The only difference is the condition and the number of times the loop occurs for each separate command.

 ### 3.3.
 Expenditure Categories